Prepare for your trip by taking a Utah literary journey.

 The diversity and beauty found in Utah has often been captured by women.
 Here are the places that seven of Utah’s most well known women writers knew and loved most.

-Kristen Pope is a freelance writer and editor who writes about outdoor adventure, science, conservation and travel for a variety of publications, including National Geographic, Discover, Smithsonian and many others.
+Kristen Pope is a freelance writer who loves exploring Utah and writing about her adventures for Visit Utah.
+She also writes about science, conservation, and travel for a variety of publications.
 See her work at www.kepope.com.